 GENERAL PROGRAM SCHOLARSHIPS

-Four scholarships, which generate multiple awards to support students, are available.
-The scholarships are awarded for study on- and off-campus and can be used to assist funding for study abroad based on eligibility as listed in the descriptions.
+These scholarships are awarded for study on and off-campus and can be used to assist funding for study abroad/study away based on eligibility as listed in the descriptions of each award.

 ALFRED L. KASKEL SCHOLARSHIP

 The Kaskel Scholarship was created by two Syracuse University alumni in memory of their father, Alfred L. Kaskel.
-This scholarship will be awarded to a student completing the first professional degree program in the School of Architecture, during the final year of study and is based on academic merit and professional promise.
+This scholarship is awarded to one undergraduate student and one graduate student annually for the final year of study in their first professional degree program at full-time status.
+It is based on academic merit and professional promise.

 KERMIT J. LEE JR. MEMORIAL SCHOLARSHIP